deadshvt/note-manager/README.md

         }
         ```

-    - `404 Not Found` if note doesn't exist:
+    - `404 Not Found` if note ain't exist
+    - Response body:
         ```json
         {
             "error": "Note not found"